Guardians vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- Cleveland has entered six games this season as the underdog by +135 or more and is 1-5 in those contests.
+- Cleveland has a record of 9-15, a 37.5% win rate, when it's set as an underdog of +110 or more by bookmakers this season.

-- The moneyline set for this matchup implies the Guardians have a 42.6% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Guardians have a 47.6% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!